Lobo Wildlife Lodge has been built into the volcanic rocks of the northern plains

 Each room is decorated in the same, no-nonsense style reminiscent of the 1970s: white, stone walls, highly polished wooden floors, twin beds with uninspiring fabrics, and stainless-steel light fittings.
 We find the décor largely lacks imagination – but do enjoy the big glass windows as some have great views.
-These rooms don't have safes but it is possible to leave valuables in a safe at reception at your own risk.
+Electronic safes, kettles and hairdryers have recently been added to the rooms.

 All of the bedrooms at Lobo have en-suite bathrooms which, like the bedrooms, are functional but quite old and dated.
 Each has a white tiled bath with a shower attachment, a flush toilet and a white sink set into a polished wooden surround, below a large mirror.
 There are clean towels and a couple of complimentary toiletries, yet despite the surfaces being clean, they are a little stained and never seem to feel spotless.

 Lobo Wildlife Lodge has a dining room, a Moroccan-themed bar and a swimming pool with a stunning location overlooking the plains from quite a height.
 There's also a very small shop.
 In these communal areas the designers have often tried hard to incorporate some of the kopje's huge rocks.
 Integral to the dining room is the trunk of a tree, encased in a square glass tube, which reaches up and opens to the roof.
 We're told that until 1974, a leopard used to come down here, in full view of the diners!
 Meals are usually buffets, and whilst perfectly edible – they won't win any awards for their cuisine.